 After successfully completing the required motions to get your system up and running by converting your data and configuring the system, you may feel like the hard part is over.
 On the contrary, the real challenges are just beginning.
 Before you even begin to conquer the monumental task of training and helping the employees adjust to the new system, you must perform a system test.

 System tests must be absolutely rigorous.
 Testing every aspect of the new system in new and inventive ways is imperative.
-Employee information and sensitive business data is contained within a HRIS, so any potential breach or glitch can spell real trouble for your organization and employees.
+Employee information and sensitive business data are contained within a HRIS, so any potential breach or glitch can spell real trouble for your organization and employees.

 Having your testers solve potential problems and glitches before go-live can save some serious costs and headaches down the road.

 Create a System Test Schedule

 As with other aspects of HRIS implementation and training, one must create a schedule before beginning the system testing.
 Doing so can give the entire process a clearer focus, and break the arduous tasks down into easier-to-accomplish steps.
 It may help to test certain features during each step or complete entire processes that will be standard before moving onto other tasks.

 Following this procedure will allow you to see how the processes will really go once the system is live.
 System tests should be timed and thorough notes should be taken so that corrections can be made.